OrangeSpyderMan/inkplate10-weather-cal/README.md

 ### Building with Arduino IDE

 The firmware can be compiled correctly on the Arduino IDE.
-There is a compiled firmware copy that is shared in [Compiled Firmware](compiled_firmware).
+There is a compiled firmware copy that is shared in [Firmware Binaries](firmware_binaries).
 You may be able to use this to program your board directly, but I would recommend setting up an Arduino IDE with the latest library versions and compiling a version locally.

 The below assumes you already have a working Arduino environment, configure for the Inkplate10 (with the board definition).
 The documentation for that is available here :